edhowland/vish/README.md

 The 'ivs' REPL will explicitly emit 'delete c' when the backspace is entered.
 Future versions will make this a a config option.

+#### The experimental REPL.

+You can try out the experimental REPL in ./bin/repl.rb which does have this problem.
+However, it has a bug with entering a '[' character.
+It will not be echoed to the screen until after another character has been entered.

+Suspect this is a problem in the tty-reader gem or its usage on my part.

+## Executables:

+Vish ships with several command line programs.
+These are all in the ./bin folder.

+- vish - Runs all .vs scripts passed to it
+- vishc - Compiles .vs files to .vsc runtime files.
+Can also  check syntax w/ -c
+- vsr - Runs compiled .vsc files.
+- ivs - Interactive REPL for trying out Vish expressions.

+All these programs respond to flags.
+See the complete list with the --help flag.

+### The --no-stdlib flag.

+By default, all of these programs will preload the file ./std/lib.vs before compiling and running your program.
+This can be disabled with the '--no-stdlib' flag.

 ## Debugging